Community Support Worker at SUSTAIN Wakefield

-As a Community Support Worker at TLA, my main aim is to prevent homelessness by helping service users to sustain and manage a tenancy and offer full support for any complex issues they have.
+As a Community Support Worker at TLA, my main aim is to prevent homelessness by helping service users to sustain and manage their tenancy and offer full support for any complex issues they may have.

 I was initially attracted to the role at TLA by their history and reputation of preventing homelessness and their dedicated management team.

 Turning Lives Around offers a well-rounded service for people of all ages and backgrounds to help them lead a positive and sustainable life.